Barney Circle and Southeast Boulevard Transportation Planning Study

 Multi-modal transportation facility

-- A parking facility would reduce air quality and encourage crime.
+- Concern that a parking facility would reduce air quality and encourage crime.

 - Allow for bicycle and pedestrian access through the circle.

-- Concerns for increased cut through traffic on 17th Street to Barney Circle and increased traffic from Barney Circle to Kentucky Avenue.
+- Concerns for increased cut through traffic on 17th Street and Kentucky Avenue.

 Public Meeting Materials